klasbj/planeconverter/ReadMe.md

 ### Readme

-This application will take an old Microsoft Flight Simulator X (FSX) and convert the files and textures to the newer Microsoft Flight Simulator 2020 (MSFS) format
+This application will take an old Microsoft Flight Simulator X (FSX) and convert the file structure to the newer Microsoft Flight Simulator 2020 (MSFS) format
+* Note: currently this does not convert any specific files, just creates and updates the MSFS's JSON files to read the older aircraft files.
+	You likely will need to update the textures and guages to make the plane functional.

 ## How To